Noticing your teen struggle academically can feel overwhelming, but there are clear steps you can take to help them get back on track.

 For example, if your teen has consistently struggled with certain tasks, such as following multi-step instructions or decoding text, it might be time to consider evaluations for possible learning disabilities.

-When your teen is failing high school, quick and thoughtful action is imperative.
+When your teen is failing high school, taking prompt, thoughtful steps will help.
 You’ll need to establish open communication with your teen and engage with their school to start addressing the issue effectively.

 Communicating with Your Teen

-Initiate a respectful and non-confrontational conversation with your teen.
+Start a calm, respectful conversation with your teen.

 Ask specific questions to understand their challenges and feelings about school.
 Your goal is to identify the root of the problem.